Galdoba/MEmu5/README.md

 hack on the fly>TrACk ic>-3m>-pl	# "-pl" is an optional argument stand for "Push the Limit"
 ```

-set your mode to COLD-SIM VR acording to rules in CRB
+Set your mode to COLD-SIM VR acording to rules in CRB
 ```
 switch interface mode>cold vr
 ```

-scan all envirement in attempt to find hidden (silent running) icons.
+Scan all environment in attempt to find hidden (silent running) icons.
-will inform you how many hidden icons in the same enviroment as player,
+Will inform you how many hidden icons are in the same enviroment as
-and will spot 1 random icon
+the player and will spot 1 random icon
 ```
 matrix perception>all
 matrix perception>file 10	# scan icon with name "file 10"
 ```

-will initiate search for icon type "Host" with name "Alpha"
+Will initiate search for icon type "Host" with name "Alpha"
 (will take few combat turns acording to rules in Core Rule Book)
 ```
 matrix search>host>alpha
 matrix search>file>system log
 ```

-set players initiative to 0, and start new Combat Turn (Nessesary after you initiated search or download)
+Set players initiative to 0, and start new Combat Turn (Nessesary after you initiated search or download)
 ```
 wait
 ```

-And those work acording the rules from the book:
+And those work according the rules from the book:
 ```
 crack file
 data spike
 brute force
 ```

-## supported features:
+## Supported features

 ### Hosts

-If you search host that is unknown to program, it will create
+If you search a host that is unknown to the program, it will
-new random host with name you added to command, after that it
+create a new random host with the name you added to the
-will add the host to "HostDb.txt" so you will be able to hack
+command.
+After that it will add the host to "HostDb.txt" so
-the exact same Host
+you are able to hack it.

 ### IC